How to have a good relationship with siblings as adults - KION546

 “Every family member has a different perspective on who was favored and why.
 As adults, I see this as a great opportunity for people just to bluntly talk about what they remember from that time and what they felt,” Kramer said.

 Don’t compare yourself to your sibling.
 Just as when your younger brother got a bigger slice of cake, it might not seem fair that, as an adult, they end up with a better job or bigger house.
-But these are old feelings that don’t stand up to honest scrutiny ((is this advice attributable?)).
+But these are old feelings that don’t stand up to honest scrutiny.
 We all make different choices, and there’s no innate reason your path should be similar to your sibling’s.

 How to raise kids who will get along as adults